Table of Contents

 5. Blocked clearance: Regulatory T-cell expansion and IL-10 dominance prevent effective viral/antigen elimination

-Why asymptomatic COVID matters: Some individuals with high IL-10/regulatory responses may remain asymptomatic carriers with ongoing viral replication — a state of "immune ignorance" rather than clearance.
+Parallels to HIV tolerance: This mechanism mirrors HIV-associated immune tolerance, where persistent antigen drives IL-10/Treg dominance and progressive immune exhaustion.
+(PMID: 39615487) Why asymptomatic COVID matters: Some individuals with high IL-10/regulatory responses may remain asymptomatic carriers with ongoing viral replication, a state of "immune ignorance" rather than clearance.

 • Herpesviruses: Meta-analyses/case series document EBV/HSV/CMV reactivation with COVID-19; ICU HSV reactivation has been linked to worse outcomes.
 (Shafiee 2023; Boers 2024)

-• Mechanistic interplay: SASP cytokines, impaired antigen presentation (MHC-I dysregulation reported for ORF8/ORF7a in vitro), and chronic monocyte/endothelial activation create a permissive environment for latent herpesviruses to reactivate — which in turn fuels more inflammation in a feed-forward cycle.
+• Mechanistic interplay: SASP cytokines, impaired antigen presentation (MHC-I dysregulation reported for ORF8/ORF7a in vitro), and chronic monocyte/endothelial activation create a permissive environment for latent herpesviruses to reactivate, which in turn fuels more inflammation in a feed-forward cycle.

-Takeaway: Immune drift in post-acute states likely reflects interacting processes — persistent antigen, senescent cellular secretomes, dysregulated innate sensing and occasional viral reactivation — rather than a single linear cause.
+• Transplant/relapse cases underscore risks under profound immunosuppression and show how reactivation can be clinically consequential.
+(Cureus 2025; PMID 40747163; PMCID PMC12311555) Takeaway: Immune drift in post-acute states likely reflects interacting processes, persistent antigen, senescent cellular secretomes, dysregulated innate sensing and occasional viral reactivation, rather than a single linear cause.
 This complexity explains heterogeneity in patient presentations and responses to interventions.

-Part 3: Microclots & oxygen delivery
+Part 3: Microclots & Prion-Like Pathology

 • In vitro S1 drives amyloid-like fibrin(ogen) resistant to fibrinolysis.
 (Grobbelaar 2021)